Pros and Cons: Going Public

 - A substantial portion of management time must be dedicated to initial and ongoing reporting requirements of regulatory agencies rather than to management of the company's operations.

 - Management and accounting information systems often must be upgraded.

 - Management's marketability of shares is partially constrained by prohibitions on insider trading, prohibitions on short-sales and classification of their shares as restricted securities.

 - Control of the company, as well as management positions, can be taken away from existing management if a dissident investor or group of investors obtains majority control.

 Going public can be a huge undertaking.
 Be sure to have researched all the implications of allowing the public to invest in your business.
-The first step is to understand the implications of going public is to contact a business attorney who will be well-versed in the laws surrounding securities and initial public offerings.
-Contact an experienced business attorney can help you with.
+The first step is to understand the implications of going public is to contact a business attorney who will be well-versed in the laws surrounding securities and initial public offerings, which an experienced business attorney can help you with.
 Get started today with a free evaluation of your legal needs.